AfaqAsh/AfaqAsh/README.md

 # 👋 Hey There:
 I am a Product Designer with a focus in UX research and design.
 I specialize in understanding user needs and behavior to drive the development of innovative and user-centered digital products.
-I am passionate about uncovering insights that inform product design and strategy.
 I am deeply interested in designing for the developing context, as their needs are often overlooked when designing technology.<br>My research interests lie in the domain of Usable Privacy and Security, Information and Communication Technology For Development, XR, and Data Science.

 # 📊 GitHub Stats:
 ![](https://github-readme-stats.vercel.app/api?username=AfaqAsh&theme=blueberry&hide_border=false&include_all_commits=false&count_private=true)<br/>